 During the Reporting Period, United Equipment took numerous actions to assess and address the risks of modern slavery within its operations and supply chains.
-As part of this process, United Equipment engaged its senior management team to ensure appropriate oversight and awareness was received by all parts of the business.
+United Equipment has continued to engage its senior management team to ensure appropriate oversight and awareness was received by all parts of the business.